Whether this year marks your first Father’s Day as a parent or your 17th, nobody has to tell you that raising kids isn’t cheap.

 That’s where friends and family come in: The more you can borrow or swap, the more you’ll save.
 Other options?
 Classified sites like Kijiji.ca, local buy-and-sell Facebook groups and consignment shops.

 4. Look for items that do double duty

 “I recommend looking for gear that’s multi-purpose or can grow with your child,” says Karen Mills, a mom from Parry Sound, Ont., “Like a car seat that converts into a booster seat, or a pack ’n’ play that has a bassinet insert for infants but serves as a portable crib later on.”

 Introduce your child to your local branch as soon as possible.
 This not only helps foster a love of learning, but can also save you cash.

 “Rather than always buying my son new books, he has a library card, and we go on regular excursions to the library,” says Toronto mom Miriam Claerhout.
 “When I hear about a book I think he might like, rather than buy it, I will get it from the library, especially if it’s the first book in a series.
 If he likes it, I might consider buying more.”

 Libraries also offer free events, such as the Ottawa Public Library’s Every Child Ready to Read program, featuring stories, songs and games for infants, toddlers and 3- to 6-year-olds, as well as family and evening story times for kids of all ages.
 Check your local branch to see what they offer.

 Also look for community access programs such as the Toronto Public Library Foundation’s Museum + Arts Pass and the Calgary's Public Library's Arts + Culture Pass (both sponsored by Sun Life Financial), which provide free passes for families to museums, art galleries and other cultural venues.

-COMING UP NEXT: Part 2 of our series looks at longer-term financial strategies for parents, including registered education savings plans (RESPs) and ways to teach your kids how to make good financial decisions.
+Long-term money strategies for new parents looks at longer-term financial strategies for parents, including registered education savings plans (RESPs) and ways to teach your kids how to make good financial decisions.